NatalieMonique111/techtonica-assignments/endangered-animal-app/endangered-animal-app-project/README.md

-# Example Project With PostgreSQL, Express, and React
+# Endangered Animal App With PostgreSQL, Express, and React!

 End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
-The project has a very simple interface that fetches data from a database.
+The project displays a list of sightings that is connected to a database.

-## Prerequisites
+## Prerequisites to run on your local environment

 ### Docker